It is common to conduct a procession of vehicles from the funeral home to the place of worship (if the funeral is not given at...

 Once the casket has been carried from the hearse to the grave by the pallbearers, a brief service will follow as the casket is lowered into the grave.
-At the service’s conclusion, the mourners will each place a shovelful of dirt in the grave.
+A the service’s conclusion, the mourners will each place a shovelful of dirt in the grave.

-Mourners may pay respect to the family during the period of shiva.
+After the funeral, mourners may pay respect to the family during the period of shiva.